-Biden urges assault weapons ban, as U.S. House Democrats advance gun control bills - NewsBreak
+Biden Urges Assault Weapons Ban, as U.S. House Democrats Advance Gun Control Bills - NewsBreak

 Dean said that the Second Amendment has been idolized by Republicans.

-“Do you think the founding fathers were picturing AR style weapons?” she said.
+“Do you think the founding fathers were picturing AR style weapons?” she asked.

 School safety

-Note: Editor’s Note: This story was updated to include updated information about the Thursday shooting in Wisconsin.